-- " Increased pest pressure: Triticale could increase the risk of black cutworm and armyworm; risk of green bridge increasing pythium seedling disease; and is a host for penetrans root lesion nematode. - " Termination: Time cover crop termination based on goals and experience level.
-To reduce potential negative impacts on cash crops, consider terminating earlier in the season when conditions
+- Triticale could increase the risk of black cutworm and armyworm; risk of green bridge increasing pythium seedling disease; and is a host for penetrans root lesion nematode. - " Time cover crop termination based on goals and experience level.
+To reduce potential negative impacts on cash crops, consider terminating earlier in the season when conditions are dry or when